lgtm-migrator/rsc-on-this-day/doc-source/manpage.rst

 		Default 80.
 Set to -1 to disable wrapping.

 	**--clear-cache**
-		Clears any cached data and exits.
+		Clear any cached data and exit.

+	**--version**
+		Show the version number and exit.

 If requesting a specific date both the month and day must be given.

-..
-TODO: --version  output version information and exit

 Examples